 Interpersonal Emotion Regulation

 Emotions are not just regulated by individuals but also interpersonally as individuals turn to close others (i.e., romantic partners, family, friends) to regulate their emotions.
 While the process of emotion regulation as it unfolds within an individual has been widely researched, little is still known about the process of interpersonal emotion regulation.
 In this line of research, we seek to clarify how individuals utilize their social resources in managing their emotions, how they might respond to others in times of need, and the relational consequences for such behaviors.
-For example, we are interested in dyadic regulation that occurs between partners, that is, how partners influence each others’ emotions and regulation efforts.
+For example, we are interested in dyadic regulation between partners, that is, how partners influence each others’ emotions and regulation efforts.